dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GSDemo.md

 ~~~

-In the code above, we can implement DJISDKManager's **sdkManagerDidRegisterAppWithError:** delegate method to check the register status and invoke the DJISDKManager's "startConnectionToProduct" method to connect to the aircraft.
+In the code above, we can implement DJISDKManager's **appRegisteredWithError:** delegate method to check the register status and invoke the DJISDKManager's "startConnectionToProduct" method to connect to the aircraft.
 Moreover, the **sdkManagerProductDidChangeFrom:to:** delegate method will be invoked when the product connectivity status changes, so we can set DJIFlightController's delegate as DJIRootViewController here when product is connected.

 You may notice that there is a "DemoUtility" class here, it's a class which defines methods that will be used frequently in the project.
 Let's implement it now.
 Create a new NSObject class and named it as "DemoUtility", replace its .h file and .m file with the followings: